 One Health recognises that the health of humans, animals and our environment are all inter-connected.

-Taking a One Health promotes a collaborative, multi-sectoral and transdisciplinary approach to health security.
+Taking a One Health approach promotes a collaborative, multi-sectoral and transdisciplinary approach to health security.
 From a public health perspective, One Health acknowledges that you cannot achieve optimal health of the global human population if agrifood systems are broken, the environment is polluted, or veterinary systems and services are not adequately resourced to control zoonotic diseases.
 Zoonotic diseases are any infectious disease that is naturally transmissible from animals to humans.

 ACIAR has a long history of investing in programs that address the linkages between food security and human health through a One Health approach.